What’s New in 2026

 Employers must pay employees their final paycheck on the date of their discharge.
 If not, employees can request them in writing, and employers have 7 days from the time of this request to make payment.

-If an employer fails to give an employee their final paycheck within 7 days of a request, their wages accrue up to 60 days.
+If an employer fails to pay an employee’s final paycheck within 7 days of the request, the employee’s wages accrue for up to 60 days.

 All employers in the construction industry and employers with 5 or more employees in other industries must have workers’ compensation insurance.
 Employers can get insurance via an insurance carrier or apply to the Division of Workers’ Compensation to become self-insured.

 Under the Department of Labor, the Division of Workers’ Compensation oversees Missouri’s workers’ compensation law.
-With workers’ compensation insurance, employees who suffer a workplace injury or illness may be eligible for benefits for:
+With workers’ compensation insurance, employees who suffer a workplace injury or illness may be eligible for benefits covering:

 - Medical costs.